kovidgoyal/rapydscript-ng/README.md

 [![Build Status](https://secure.travis-ci.org/kovidgoyal/rapydscript-ng.png)](http://travis-ci.org/kovidgoyal/rapydscript-ng)

-This is a fork of the original RapydScript that adds many new (not always backwards compatible) changes.
+This is a fork of the original RapydScript that adds many new (not always backwards compatible) features.
 For a list of changes, [see the bottom of this file](#changes-in-this-fork-compared-to-atsepkovrapydscript)

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->